rails-girls-summer-of-code/summer-of-code/students/application.md

 It is possible to save drafts of your application.
 This means that you can partially fill it in, and save your progress for later.

-If you have any queries about the application process, please contact us.
+If you have any queries about the application process, please <a href="mailto:summer-of-code@railsgirls.com">contact us</a>.

 <h3 id="selection">Selection and judging</h3>